wallarm/product-documentation/docs/latest/api-discovery/api-discovery-overview.md

 * Requests that do not conform to the design principles of the REST API are not processed.
 This is done by controlling the `Content-Type` header parameter of responses: if the `Content-Type` parameter does not contain `application` as a type and `json` as a subtype, such request is considered to be non-REST API and is filtered out.
 Example of REST API response:  `Content-Type: application/json;charset=utf-8`.
 If the parameter does not exist, API Discovery analyzes the request.
 * Standard fields such as `Accept` and alike are discarded.

+### Sensitive data detection

+API Discovery detects and highlights sensitive data (PII) consumed and carried by your APIs:

+* Technical data like IP and MAC addresses
+* Login credentials like secret keys and passwords
+* Financial data like bank card numbers
+* Medical data like medical license number
+* Personally identifiable information (PII) like full name, passport number or SSN

 ### API inventory elements

 The API inventory includes the following elements: